All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nausea Management

-Nausea is the side effect most likely to make patients consider quitting, so proactive management is essential:
+Nausea is the side effect most likely to make patients consider quitting, so proactive management is important:

 1. Eat smaller portions: Five to six small meals daily instead of two or three large ones reduces stomach distension.